RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 ## Main server configuration

 The primary configuration file is `cloudbeaver.conf`.
-By default it is placed in the folder `/etc/cloudbeaver/`.
+By default, it is placed in the `/etc/cloudbeaver/` folder.
-But in most cases it is redefined for each server by the command line parameter `-web-config <config-file-path>`.
+But in most cases it is redefined for each server by the command line parameter, `-web-config <config-file-path>`.
 The server configuration is in the JSONC format (JSON with comments and without redundant quotes).
 It can be parsed by most of the JSON parsers in lenient mode.
 Additionally, configuration parameters can be specified in the file `workspace/.data/.cloudbeaver.runtime.conf`.
-It is convenient because the workspace can be deployed as a shared docker volume. `.cloudbeaver.runtime.conf` has the same structure as `cloudbeaver.conf` but it has a higher priority than `cloudbeaver.conf`.
+It is convenient because the workspace can be deployed as a shared docker volume. `.cloudbeaver.runtime.conf` has the same structure as `cloudbeaver.conf` however it has a higher priority than `cloudbeaver.conf`.

 Typical configuration: